 So for about six weeks earlier this year, the council held numerous meetings to create a boundary map establishing four geographic zones from which council members will be elected.
 After many reviews and discussions the council selected a map.
+What was disappointing in this process, not many residents were involved.
+Disappointing but not surprising.
+But they had ample opportunity.
 There are 4 districts and the position of Mayor will remain as an at-large candidate.

 For this coming election in November there is a slight wrinkle.
 Jim Cunningham was elected in 2016 and has decided to retire about 2 ½ years before his term is up in 2020.
 So his seat will be up for election for this coming November and it will be an at- large position for just two years.
 Then in 2020 there will be elections for District 3 (mostly in North Poway) and District 4 (South Poway)

 So by 2020, all Council members will have been elected by their districts.
-The problem I have with this new structure for our city you will only be able to vote for two members of the council, one for your district and one for the Mayor.
+The problem I have with this new structure for our city, you will only be able to vote for two members of the council, one for your district and one for the Mayor.
 As a reminder, for the council to approve an agenda item you need three votes.
-But having said that, electing a representative from South Poway (District 4) will be good for our city.
+There's the rub.
+But having said that, electing a representative from South Poway (District 4) should be good for our city.